My next performance not be musical! I will be reading one of my own poems

 175 E. 105th St. between Lex & Third Ave, New York City

-Also on the bill are 8 other living composers!
+Also on the bill: 8 other living composers!

 "Letter from Edith", my latest major work, about German-Jewish philosopher Edith Stein, who was murdered at Auschwitz,